 Resources for Kingswood Extended Students

 As a student taking courses away from campus, you have the same access and library privileges as our on-campus students.

 - Contact the Librarian by email at email@example.com, Phone: 506-432-4417

 - Tutorials and videos are available via your Populi account.
 Click on the Files section and select the Library information and tutorials folder.

 - Book Delivery:

-- Books can be mailed to you if you reside in North America.
+- Books can be mailed to you if you reside in Canada.
 Cost of shipping/return will be your responsibility.

 - Once you have identified the item you want in our catalog, send an email to the Librarian with the title, author, publisher and shelf location number.
 The librarian will contact you to arrange for mailing.

 - You are eligible to participate in the ACL Reciprocal Borrowing Program.
 Click here to see if you are near a participating library.

 - You can investigate local libraries in your area to determine what resources and services are available to you.